MyronKoch-dev/oop-1/README.md

 [![Vercel Deploy Button](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=YOUR_GITHUB_REPO_URL_HERE&env=OPENAI_API_KEY,GROQ_API_KEY,SUPABASE_URL,SUPABASE_ANON_KEY,SUPABASE_SERVICE_ROLE_KEY,KV_URL,KV_REST_API_URL,KV_REST_API_TOKEN,PATH_URL_CONTRACTOR,PATH_URL_HACKER,PATH_URL_VISIONARY_PATH,PATH_URL_AI_NAVIGATOR,PATH_URL_AMBASSADOR,PATH_URL_EXPLORER_PATH)

-**A modular, efficient, and user-friendly chatbot designed to onboard new users into the Andromeda ecosystem.**
+**A modular, efficient, and user-friendly chatbot designed to onboard new users into the Andromeda ecosystem.
+It intelligently guides users through a questionnaire, determines the most suitable path using a weighted scoring system and hard requirements, and persists the data.**

 This chatbot provides a guided questionnaire experience, leveraging a modern web stack and AI-powered components to:

 - **Intelligently gather key information** from new users about their skills, interests, and goals.
-- **Deterministically analyze user profiles** against predefined criteria to recommend the most suitable onboarding path.
+- **Deterministically analyze user profiles** using a weighted scoring system and predefined requirements to recommend the most suitable onboarding path.
 - **Provide clear, actionable guidance** by directing users to tailored resources and community pathways within Andromeda.
 - **Persist structured user data** in a database for future analysis and personalized engagement.

-This V1.0 implementation prioritizes a **strict, questionnaire-based approach** for reliability and efficiency, ensuring a seamless onboarding experience for a diverse range of users, from technical developers to community ambassadors.
+This implementation prioritizes a **structured, questionnaire-based approach** for reliability and efficiency, ensuring a seamless onboarding experience for a diverse range of users, from technical developers to community ambassadors.

 ## Project Structure (TypeScript/Next.js)